How hay fever affects your eyes

 Optrex Hayfever Drops

-- Suitable to be used in conjunction with anti-histamine treatments
+- Can be used in conjunction with anti-histamine treatments.

 Always read the label